alejandro-alzate/FindThatMemeForFirefox/README.md

 # FIND THAT MEME!
-This is an unnoficial non signed Search engine addon to find that meme
+This is an unnoficial Search engine addon based on find that meme

 Yeah this repo is a joke but i swear is real